LesliTech/lesli-nodejs-mongodb-tools/readme.md

 ```

 #### collection.delete(schema)
-Delete a collection, returns `true` if everything was successful.
+Delete a collection, return `true` if everything was successful.  <br />
 Example:

 ```js